Skip to main content

 General

-This collection level description was prepared by Julia Schmidt of Churchill Archives Centre, August 2017, using biographical information from Who's Who and an existing catalogue from the National Cataloguing Unit for the Archives of Contemporary Scientists, which was compiled by Jeannine Alton and Peter Harper in 1986.
+This collection level description was prepared by Julia Schmidt of Churchill Archives Centre, August 2017, using biographical information from Who's Who and an existing catalogue created by Jeannine Alton and Peter Harper for the Contemporary Scientific Archives Centre n 1986.

 Originator(s)